 This article will be a good starting point for those who want to learn how to cite in research paper.
 The first step would be deciding what type of citation you need.
-There are many different types of citations, and it is important to know which one works best for your sources.
+There are many types of citations; hence knowing which works best for your sources is essential.

 When learning how to cite in research paper, you should use the following format: